protocol — OpenMV Protocol Channels

 Functions

-Initialize the protocol stack and register the default logical data channels (stdin, stdout, stream and, if compiled in, profile).
+Initialize (or reconfigure) the protocol stack and register the default logical data channels (stdin, stdout, stream and, if compiled in, profile).
 Raises RuntimeError if initialization fails.
+The firmware boots with a default USB protocol stack already running, so calling this is needed only to change the transport or override the default framing parameters.

 crc enables CRC validation on protocol frames.